THEOplayer/samples-ios-sdk/Advertising-OptiView-Ads/README.md

 2. Add the `THEOplayerSDK` and `THEOplayerTHEOadsIntegration` to your project.

 (Only if using SPM): Also add `GoogleInteractiveMediaAds` from the https://github.com/googleads/swift-package-manager-google-interactive-media-ads-ios repo to your project by following the same steps.
+Use version **3.31.0** or later.
 This step is not necessary if you are using Cocoapods, in which case the `THEOplayerTHEOadsIntegration` can automatically pull the `GoogleInteractiveMediaAds` dependency while fetching the pods.

 3. In the player configuration, replace the placeholder `your_license_here` with your license for iOS SDK.